| Case

 erected position was of vital importance to achieve both the correct roof shape and to

+avoid any unacceptable locked in stresses.
 To simplify the modelling of the 20000 sq. m. space frame roof, models

 of individual roof trusses were created to provide equivalent section properties for a